‘Akohekohe Movements

 A Graduate Research Project

-‘Ākohekohe MOVEMENTS
+‘ĀKOHEKOHE MOVEMENTS

-Alex and his crew used radio-telemetry to determine seasonal adult and juvenile movement patterns.
+Alex used radio-telemetry to determine seasonal adult and juvenile movement patterns.
 A concurrent assessment of habitat quality via bloom intensity was conducted to test the hypothesis that ‘Ākohekohe are subject to an “ecological trap” resulting from high ʻōhiʻa bloom in disease-risk low elevations.
 To document ‘Ākohekohe movements and take foraging observations of both adults and juveniles, the team followed individual birds over the course of several weeks using radio telemetry.
 Radio telemetry uses a small transmitter to emit radio waves, which are then picked up by a receiver through an antenna. ‘Ākohekohe were captured, color-banded, and a transmitter was placed on the bird like a small, temporary backpack.
 Each transmitter has its own frequency, like a radio station, and emits a beep to the receiver.
 To track the bird, the researcher used the antenna and the receiver, which was dialed in to a specific individual’s frequency.
 The researcher could then get close enough to each bird to read their color-bands and confirm their identity.
-In this way Alex and his team were able to record hourly and daily movements, monitoring its foraging and breeding habits as well.
+In this way Alex was able to record hourly and daily movements, monitoring foraging and breeding habits as well.

 Final Publication: